-In recognition that participants sometimes encounter shorter-term needs for assets, the loan feature of the Plan permits you to borrow only your pretax participant contributions (including any amounts transferred from the NYU Grossman School of Medicine Supplemental Retirement Plan on July 1, 2009), your rollover contributions and any investment earnings on those contributions if you are an eligible borrower.
-Loans are not available from employer contributions or your own after-tax Roth participant contributions.
+In recognition that participants sometimes encounter shorter term needs for assets, the loan feature of the Plan permits you to borrow only your pre-tax participant contributions made on or after July 1, 2009 (plus any amounts transferred from the NYU Grossman School of Medicine Supplemental Retirement Plan on July 1, 2009), your rollover contributions and any investment earnings on those contributions if you are an eligible borrower.
+Loans are not available from employer contributions, any required employee contributions made prior to July 1, 2009, or your own after-tax Roth participant contributions.
 If you only have after-tax Roth savings, you will be unable to take a loan.